Dairy and Antibiotics: Can You Take Them Together?

 What should you do?

-If you cannot remember whether you took your dose appropriately, do not panic, but do try to be more consistent for the remaining doses.
-Finish the full prescribed course unless a clinician tells you to stop, and call your prescriber if you are not improving as expected.
+After a dose, or if something goes wrong: If you realize you took a dose too close to dairy, do not panic and do not double up — just be more careful with the remaining doses.
+Finish the full prescribed course unless a clinician tells you to stop, and contact your prescriber if you are not improving as expected.

 Which specific products are affected?